RarelyCharlie/rarelycharlie.github.io/_listen/listen56.md

 If you set your status to online (green) then you might get a personal request at any time—this is OK just as long as it doesn't take you by surprise.

-Before you take a request, set your status to busy (orange) and open your Notes.
+Immediately after you take a request, set your status to busy (orange) and open your Notes.
 Remind yourself that you're here just to provide emotional support, and remind yourself of the decisions you made while you were taking this course about your personal boundaries.

 Don't take it personally if your first chats are with ghosts (people who don't respond) or if they are sexual.
 New listeners are often targeted for sexual chats.
 Stick to plan and maintain the personal boundaries that you decided on.